FuelLabs/fuels-rs/docs/src/getting-started/setup.md

 ## Importing the Fuel Rust SDK

-all you need is to declare these three dependencies on your `Cargo.toml`:
+all you need is to declare these two dependencies on your `Cargo.toml`:

 ```toml
 fuels-abigen-macro = "0.14"